cfgnunes/cfgnunes.github.io/about-en.md

 <div class="breaker"></div>

-If you want to receive news about my website use [this RSS feed](https://cfgnunes.com/feed.xml).
+If you want to receive news about this website use the [RSS feed](https://cfgnunes.com/feed.xml).
 I'm present in several social networks, such as [Instagram](https://instagram.com/cfgnunes), [Facebook](https://facebook.com/cristiano.cfgnunes),